Cajun Shrimp Stuffed Poblano Peppers

 - 4 ounces shredded Manchego cheese

-- 1 tablespoon (or more) of your favorite hot sauce
+- 1 tablespoon or more of your favorite hot sauce if desired

 - Slice the poblano peppers in half lengthwise and scoop out the insides.
 Set onto a large baking dish.

-- Add the shrimp to a mixing bowl and coat with olive oil.
+- Add the shrimp to a mixing bowl and coat with 1 teaspoon olive oil.
 Toss with Cajun seasonings.

-- Add cheeses, basil and hot sauce.
+- Add cheeses, basil and hot sauce (if using).
 Mix well.

-- Scoop the mixture into the peppers and bake 30-40 minutes, to your preference.
+- Scoop the mixture into the peppers and bake 20-30 minutes at 375 degrees F, to your preference.

-- Top with fresh cilantro and serve with extra hot sauce!
-Serves 2-4.
+- Top with fresh cilantro, spicy chili flakes, and serve with extra hot sauce!
+Serves 2.

 This recipe was updated on 6/14/18 to include new photos and a video.
 The original recipe was published on 7/15/15.